So Houzz Gave You An Award

 Make sure that you have compelling copy in your post, as well as the title of the url and the description of it.
 Each Facebook post has three opportunities to write/modify the copy, and you should always do all three.

 In this case I decided to post it on their behalf on one of our marketing firm’s Facebook channel Key Interior Designers.
 You’ll see that we wrote the post (“Congratulations to…”), the url/link title (“San Francisco Design Firm…”), and the link/url description (“Thanks to our amazing…”).
-We used a trackable, shortened url from Google Shortener and we deleted the url from the post text so that the image is clickable but it doesn’t clutter up our congratulations message.
+We used a trackable, shortened url and we deleted the url from the post text so that the image is clickable but it doesn’t clutter up our congratulations message.
 Oh, and of course we linked to their Facebook page in the post.

 Finally, when you post it, make sure that your friends see it first (via private message, sharing, or emailing) so that you can get some quick “congrats” which will help more people see the image.
 And, you’ll want to promote the post locally to your target audience which cannot be done using Facebook’s “boost” function.
 Rather, you’ll need to go into their advertising manager called the Power Editor and run your promotion of this post in there, as it is there that you can push your news out to your target and not waste any money on people in the wrong demographics.